Robust discrete complex analysis: A toolbox: Double-sided estimates of harmonic measure

-\section{Double-sided estimates of harmonic measure.}
+\section{Double-sided estimates of harmonic measure}

-We start this section by Theorem~\ref{Thm:DblSidedEstimates} which combines uniform estimates obtained above for cross-ratios $\xYsign_\O$, partition functions $\ZRWsign_\O$ and extremal lengths $\ELsign_\O$ of discrete quadrilaterals $(\O;a,b,c,d)$.
-Then, we show how tools developed in our paper can be used to obtain exponential double-sided estimates in terms of appropriate extremal lengths for the {discrete} harmonic measure $\hm\O{u}{[ab]_\O}$ of a ``far'' boundary arc (similar to the classical ones due to Ahlfors, Beurling and going back to Carleman, see \cite[\S~4-5,4-14]{Ahl73} and \cite[\S~IV.5,IV.6]{GM05}).
-The main result is given by Theorem~\ref{Thm:LogHm=ELdiscr}.
-In particular, it allows us to obtain a \emph{uniform} double-sided estimate of $\log \hm\O{u}{[ab]_\O}$ via $\log\hm{{\O^\C}}u{[ab]_\O^\C}$, where $\o_{\O^\C}$ denotes the \emph{continuous} harmonic measure in a polygonal representation of $\O$ (see Corollary~\ref{Cor:LogHmDisc=LogHmCont}).
-Note that one cannot hope to prove the similar estimate for $\hm\O{u}{[ab]_\O}$ itself: dealing with thin fiords, one faces with exponentially small harmonic measures which are highly sensitive to widths of those fiords.
+We start this section with Theorem~\ref{Thm:DblSidedEstimates} which combines uniform estimates obtained above for cross-ratios~$\xYsign_\O $, partition functions $\ZRWsign_\O$ and extremal lengths $\ELsign _\O$ of discrete quadrilaterals $(\O;a,b,c,d)$.
+Then we show how tools developed in our paper can be used to obtain exponential double-sided estimates in terms of appropriate extremal lengths for the {discrete} harmonic measure $\hm\O{u}{[ab]_\O}$ of a ``far'' boundary arc (similar to the classical ones due to Ahlfors, Beurling and going back to Carleman; see \cite{Ahl73}, Sections 4-5 and 4-14, and \cite{GM05}, Sections IV.5, IV.6).
+The main result is given by Theorem~\ref {Thm:LogHm=ELdiscr}.
+In particular, it allows us to obtain a \emph {uniform} double-sided estimate of $\log\hm\O{u}{[ab]_\O}$ via $\log\hm {{\O^\C}}u{[ab]_\O^\C}$, where $\omega_{\O^\C}$ denotes the \emph {continuous} harmonic measure in a polygonal representation of $\O$; see Corollary~\ref{Cor:LogHmDisc=LogHmCont}.
+Note that one cannot hope to prove the similar estimate for $\hm\O{u}{[ab]_\O}$ itself: dealing with thin fiords, one is faced with exponentially small harmonic measures which are highly sensitive to the widths of those fiords.

 \begin{theorem} Let $\O$ be a simply connected discrete domain and distinct boundary points $a,b,c,d\in\pa\O$ be listed counterclockwise.
 Denote